 (15) Speech-language pathology services includes—

 (i) Identification of children with speech or language impairments;

 (ii) Diagnosis and appraisal of specific speech or language impairments;

 (iii) Referral for medical or other professional attention necessary for the habilitation of speech or language impairments;

 (iv) Provision of speech and language services for the habilitation or prevention of communicative impairments; and

 (v) Counseling and guidance of parents, children, and teachers regarding speech and language impairments.

 Speech-language pathology services are longstanding related services in IDEA.
 They are also crucial in the education of many children with disabilities.
-More than 1 million children are served under the disability category of “speech or language impairments” alone, according to the 25th Annual Report to Congress (U.S. Department of Education, 2003).
+More than 1.3 million children were served under the disability category of “speech or language impairments” in the school year 2013-14 (U.S. Department of Education, 2016).